A Simple Unified Uncertainty-Guided Framework for Offline-to-Online Reinforcement Learning: SUNG

-\textbf{Offline-to-Online Replay Buffer.} Previous studies \cite{br, apl} have highlighted the significance of incorporating both offline and online data during finetuning.
-Here, we adopt the offline-to-online replay buffer proposed in \cite{apl} due to its simplicity.
+Previous studies \cite{br, apl} have highlighted the significance of incorporating both offline and online data during finetuning.
+Here, we adopt the offline-to-online replay buffer (OORB) proposed in \cite{apl} due to its simplicity.
 Specifically, OORB consists of two replay buffers: a fully online buffer that collects transitions from online interactions, and an offline buffer that stores transitions from both offline dataset and online interactions.
-During training, we randomly sample transitions from OORB with a Bernoulli distribution, where the probability of sampling from the fully online buffer is $p_{\mathrm{OORB}}$, and the probability of sampling from the offline buffer is $1-p_{\mathrm{OORB}}$.
+During training, each transition in a minibatch is sampled using a Bernoulli-based source selection strategy: for each transition, we flip a Bernoulli coin with success probability $p_{\text{OORB}}$.
+If the coin lands heads (i.e., success), we sample a transition uniformly from the online buffer; otherwise, we sample uniformly from the offline buffer.
+This sampling procedure is repeated independently for every transition in the minibatch.